A Unified Scheme of Central Symmetric Shape-Invariant Potentials: SUSY-QM for 3-Dimensions in Central Symmetry

-where $-\frac{\ell+1}{r}$ generates the centrifugal potential, thus we call it "centrifugal superpotential", and $w(r,\ell)$ produces the central potential, then we name it "central superpotential".
-As we shall show, the central superpotential is a function determined by shape invariance in different situations.
+Here, the first term, $w(r,\ell)$, generates the CP, and we refer to it as the "central superpotential".
+Moreover, the second term, $w_{\rm CefS}(r,\ell)=-\frac{\ell+1}{r}$, generates the centrifugal potential, and we term it the "centrifugal superpotential" (CefS).
+As we will discuss in the next section, the CS is a function determined by shape invariance in different situations.